-The Company's investment portfolio generated a loss from investments of USD 10.6 million (including investment expenses and charges) in 2021 (2020: USD 110.0 million gains).
-This translated to a total loss on average cash and investments (pre-tax) of 0.6% in 2021 (2020: 6.8%).
+The Company's investment portfolio generated losses from investments of USD 175.3 million (including investment expenses and charges) in 2022 (2021: USD 10.6 million gains).
+The pre-tax total return on average cash and investment was negative 11.1% inclusive of foreign exchange losses that hedge liabilities (2021: 0.6% gain).